JoeyStanley/real/cv.md

 **Joey Stanley**.
 Brand Yourself: Boosting Your Online Presence.
 Workshop given at the University of Georgia.
 Athens, GA.
 September 20 and 26, 2019.

 **Joey Stanley**.
-Generalize your plot appearance using custom themes in ggplot2.
+Generalize your aesthetics using custom themes in ggplot2.
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 September 4, 2019.

 **Joey Stanley**.
 Customizing your plots to make that perfect visual.
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 August 28, 2019.